cyberbotics/webots/docs/discord/technical-questions.md

 `@Olivier Michel`  The axis does not pass through the origin of the robot

-If the Supervisor robot rotates around a defined axis parallel to the Y-axis and does not apply the differential drive method, how should the rotation parameters of the Supervisor node be set?
+If the Supervisor robot rotates around a defined axis parallel to the y-axis and does not apply the differential drive method, how should the rotation parameters of the Supervisor node be set?

-I want let a cylinder supervisor rotation with a axis parallel to y axis and do not use hingejoint node,  how can I set supervisor rotation parameters?
+I want let a cylinder supervisor rotation with a axis parallel to y-axis and do not use hingejoint node,  how can I set supervisor rotation parameters?

 ##### Olivier Michel [cyberbotics] 10/14/2019 13:33:59
 ... not sure to understand what you want to achieve...

 ##### John0911 10/14/2019 13:33:22
-And this axis is parallel to y axis.
+And this axis is parallel to y-axis.

-If a cylinder shape robot rotation with a defined axis but not y axis, how can I achieve this?
+If a cylinder shape robot rotation with a defined axis but not y-axis, how can I achieve this?

 ##### Olivier Michel [cyberbotics] 10/14/2019 13:10:21
 This page can help you to define the rotation axis in VRML format: [https://cyberbotics.com/rotation\_tool](https://cyberbotics.com/rotation_tool)